Challenge Description

 Submission Details

-- Task-1.
-To generate the leaderboard, the submitted ontologies will be run on some of the traditional description logic reasoners such as Konclude1, ELK2, and Openllet3 .
+To generate the leaderboard, the submitted ontologies will be run on some of the traditional description logic reasoners such as Konclude, ELK, and Openllet .
 We will use reasoning (classification) time and the memory consumed as the primary metrics.
-We will use a timeout value of 6 hours, and the limit on the memory will be 96 GB.
+We will use a timeout value of 6 hours, and the limit on the memory will be 96 GB. - Task-2.

 - To generate the leaderboard, the neural-symbolic reasoners will be provided with training, validation, and test datasets.
+We provide an eval.py file for the subsumption task.
+This is provided only to give an idea of the kind of submission we expect from the participants.
+Participants are requested to make the changes mentioned in the file to evaluate it on their embeddings for the supported reasoning task (e.g., class subsumption, class membership, etc).
+We would require the class embeddings of your model along with a readme on the changes made on the evaluation file and how to use it.
+We plan to evaluate the submitted systems on a Linux-based GPU server.
 The participants will include all the results in the submitted papers and provide their trained models/embeddings.
 We will further be evaluating the provided models on another small test dataset.
 The evaluation metrics will be reasoning time, memory consumed, precision and recall.